 The English element of the programme emphasises literature of the last two centuries, including fiction and poetry, visual art, film and theatre.
 The programme looks at the historical, social and cultural contexts in which texts are produced and received.

 Both disciplines take full advantage of our culturally and historically rich location and proximity to central London.
-Visits to theatres, art galleries and museums are integral to many of our courses.
+Visits to theatres, art galleries and museums are integral to many of our modules.

 The aims of the programme are: